Meet your WoolWinders Staff!

 Susan has always enjoyed lots of crafts, but knitting was one of the first.
-She learned to knit in Brownies and remembers struggling over every stitch of that first garter stitch square!
+She learned to knit in Brownies and remembers struggling over every stitch of the first garter stitch square!
 She has moved around some, but was happy to move back to her native Maryland when her two children, Robert and Kate, were young.
-They are now both in college, which leaves lots more time for knitting and more room to store yarn!
-Susan loves knitting fancy socks, fun mittens and baby things and started spinning several years ago.
-She admits she is in awe of the whole process of yarn production but her favorite part is still the actual knitting!
+They have long since flown the coop, leaving more time for knitting and more space to stash yarn!
+She loves all sorts of knitting and loves fixing mistakes and has gotten quite good at it, because she’s made them all (several times).

 Kathy learned to crochet at age 5 at the knee of her grandmother and great, great aunt.
 After crocheting on and off over the years, she took her first knitting lesson in 2000 and was instantly hooked!
 Kathy has been a WoolWinders Yarn Shop customer since her addiction began and has been a regular on Thursday nights for years.
 Always eager to help others choose their yarn for projects, when she is not spending time with her husband or knitting works for Catholic Charities in Baltimore in her spare time, Kathy runs a residential program for people with intellectual disabilities.